Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

 Using the generated synthetic samples, we assess the model's ability to consistently recover input parameters over a uniform grid.
-In this section, we alter the priors of the model originally defined in Section \ref{methods} to be uniform over the grid of parameters generated in the uniform sample.
-This allows us to explore the likelihood function and illustrate the inherent degeneracies present within.
-Moreover, we will illustrate the necessity of introducing astrophysical priors or spectroscopic constraints of the stellar parameters.
+In this section, {we alter the $[Fe/H]$ and $A_0$ priors of the model} originally defined in Section \ref{methods}.
 We run the nested sampling algorithm to generate samples of the posterior over the entire parameter space and investigate the sensitivity of the likelihood to each parameter.
-We test the case where the model exhibits a floor error in the photometry of $0.05$ mag in this section, and the case when the model is perfect (no floor error) in Section \ref{floor_error}.
-While we call this section and the subsequent results the 'uniform prior' section, we still use the IMF as an initial mass prior and use the distance prior defined in Section \ref{methods}.
+We test the case where the model exhibits {an internal error} in the photometry of $\sigma_{\text{floor}}=0.05$ mag in this section, and the case when the model is perfect ($\sigma_{\text{floor}}=0.0$ mag ) in Section \ref{floor_error}.
+We still use the IMF as an initial mass prior and use the distance prior defined in Section \ref{methods}.

-We begin by looking at the sample including the floor error on the photometry.
-We recall that each star in our sample will be a point from the isochrones perturbed by the error from the floor error and the measurement error typical of each passband.
-We fit our model to each star using the uniform priors on the model parameters.
-We find that without prior information on the stellar parameters (other than the initial mass), there are significant degeneracies between the model parameters and extinction.
-Moreover, these degeneracies will cause the width of the posterior to be large.
+{For a single star, we define the posterior standard deviation for a parameter $\theta$ as $\sigma(\theta)=\sqrt{\text{Var}(\theta)}$, where the variance is calculated from the posterior samples.
+Moreover, we define $\Delta(\theta)$ to be the difference between the posterior mean value of $\theta$ and the true value.
+Assume we have a set of $n$ stars each with posterior samples from their individual posteriors; we define the median posterior standard deviation for a parameter $\theta$ across the sample as the median value of $\sigma(\theta)^{(i)}$, the individual posterior standard deviation for each star indexed by $(i)$, taken over all sample stars $i=1,...,n$.
+We define the median posterior mean of $\theta$ across the sample similarly.}